dmurdoch/rgl/README.md

 ## PLATFORMS

+macOS (with only partial support on Tahoe, as OpenGL support is currently deficient on that platform)
+Windows 7+
-macOS Windows 7/10 Unix-derivatives
+Unix-derivatives

 ## BUILD TOOLS

-R recommended tools (gcc toolchain) On Windows, Rtools40 (or earlier versions for pre-R-4.0.0)
+R recommended tools (gcc toolchain) On Windows, Rtools is needed.

 ## REQUIREMENTS